tomorrowdata/machine-learning-course-notebooks/README.md

 3. [Docker Compose](https://docs.docker.com/compose/install/)

-## Build the Docker Image
+## Build the Docker Image (Jupyter Lab Version)

-After all installetion requirements have been satisfied, run the following command in order to build the docker image with the project path as the current directory:
+After requirements are satisfied, run the following command in order to build the docker image with the project path as the current directory:

 ```bash
 docker-compose build